Boris Casoy: Career

 After being fired from Rede Record, Casoy returned to television, but this time on a small regional television network in Rio de Janeiro, TV JB.
 He was the main anchor to the main newscast, Telejornal do Brasil.
 On April 14, 2008, Boris Casoy returned to national television on Rede Bandeirantes as the main anchor for its nightly newscast, Jornal da Noite.
 Casoy also presents the news in Rede Bandeirantes' radio news network, BandNews FM.

 In 2010, Casoy was involved in a scandal: after a TV news broadcast in which two street sweepers appeared offering season's greetings, he offered a private comment during commercials, without noticing that the audio channel was inadvertently open: "Shit, two garbage men offering greetings from atop their brooms... the lowest rung of the working ladder." – a comment for which he had to apologize in public.

 On September 30, 2016, Casoy left Band's nightly news program Jornal da Noite.
 On October 17, he became anchor of RedeTV!'s national news, RedeTV!
 News, replacing Sérgio Cursino.
+However on September 29, 2020, he was fired from the station.

+After being fired from RedeTV!, Casoy launched his own YouTube channel named Jornal do Boris in October of the same year.
+The channel was inspired from O Trabuco, a program presented by journalist and broadcaster Vicente Leporaceby from Radio Bandeirantes, which was broadcast on Alpha Channel TV.